JunoLab/atom-julia-client/manual/README.md

 # Juno Manual

-This is the user manual for Juno.
-It's a little sparse at the moment – reflecting the fact that the plugin isn't ready for all users – but basic setup is included.
-If you'd like to get involved you can check out the [dev setup](../docs) instead.
+This is the (work in progress) user manual for Juno.

 * Installation Instructions – this page
 * [Workflow](workflow.md) – tips and tricks on using Juno/Julia productively